mullvad/mullvadvpn-app/docs/security.md

 [connecting] state immediately.

-The disconnected state behaves very differently depending on the value of the "block when disconnected" setting.
+The disconnected state behaves very differently depending on the value of the "always require VPN" setting.
 If this setting is enabled, the disconnected state behaves like and has the same security properties as, the [error] state.
 If the setting is disabled (the default), then it is the only state where the app does not enforce any firewall rules.
 It then behaves the same as if the `mullvad-daemon` was not even running.
 It lets